WebberZone/better-search/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed there, please create a new post in the [WordPress.org support forum](http://wordpress.org/support/plugin/better-search).
-I monitor the forums on an ongoing basis.
+If your question isn't listed there, please create a new post in the [WordPress.org support forum](https://wordpress.org/support/plugin/better-search).
+I monitor the forums regularly.
 If you're looking for more advanced _paid_ support, please see [details here](https://webberzone.com/support/).

 = Can I customize the output? =